Lomi Composter Review: A Sustainable Solution To Food Waste

 Is the Lomi Composter noisy?

-Here we go then, this is my biggest gripe with the Lomi, as an appliance that’s designed to ideally live on your kitchen countertop.
+Here we go then, this is my biggest gripe with this particular composter, as an appliance that’s designed to ideally live on your kitchen countertop.

 I noticed a very subtle but not unpleasant odor the first time I used my Lomi countertop composter but I haven’t noticed any smells or odors on consequent composting cycles.